tripflex/radiatorz/README.md

 - Echo about attempting to release `TIME_WAIT` sockets
 - Automatically try set memory clock at 810 with `nvidia-smi -lmc 810`

+If you have issues with the clocks not being set, or consistently seeing the `TIME_WAIT` sockets attemtping to be released, set the miner start delay to something like 30 seconds to give everything time to boot before starting the miner

 Fork of KlausT ccminer with Radiant and Novo support.

 Compile: